rumilog/AI-Fellows-Autograder/README_AI_FEEDBACK.md

 - Drop `ai_feedback.py` into your autograder folder (same directory as `utils.py`)
 - The AI will analyze student code and add feedback to each graded section
 - If the API fails, the autograder continues working normally
-- Feedback appears in the results JSON as `ai_feedback` fields
+- Feedback appears directly in Gradescope's output display

 ## Optional Configuration